 University Cultural CollectionsTangible Evidence of Knowledge

-Cool & Collected - Academy Gallery, Inveresk campus
+Art of the body: health, beauty & desire, Academy Gallery, Inveresk campus

 Exhibition dates: 16 January - 8 February 2019

 Exhibition curator: Dr Malcolm Bywaters